1992 IIHF Women's World Championship

 The 1992 IIHF Women's World Championships was held April 20–26, 1992, in Tampere in Finland.
-The Team Canada won their second gold medal at the World Championships, defeating the United States.
+Team Canada won their second gold medal at the World Championships, defeating the United States.

 Qualification

 The tournament was held between eight teams.
 Canada and the United States received automatic qualification to the tournament.
 In addition, the top five teams from the 1991 European Championship would be joined by the winner of the 1992 Asian Qualification Tournament.